 - Patience—the fish will breed in their own good time.
 Most of the fish commonly sold in fish stores and online are juvenile or young-adult fish—and it takes time for them to become mature enough to breed.

 - Caring for the offspring—Freshwater fish emerge from their eggs as fry—fully formed, baby fish.
-Most saltwater fish, on the other hand, hatch from their eggs as larvae and require a fair amount of care and feeding even before they reach the stage of small fry.
-To illustrate this point—let’s think about butterflies and birds.
-When birds lay eggs, a baby bird emerges from the egg—it grows up, and flies out of the nest.
-That is what freshwater fish are like.
-Marine fishes, on the other hand, are more like butterflies—and their babies are like caterpillars—they have a larval phase and must undergo a metamorphosis before they turn into little fish first.
+Most saltwater fish, on the other hand, hatch from their eggs as larvae and require a fair amount of care and feeding even before they reach the stage of small fry, which requires much more care.

 - Culture your own food–a lot of the art of breeding has to do with growing the right foods.
 You need to know the basics of culturing your own food, like phytoplankton, rotifers, copepods and brine shrimp.

-The best online source for information about breeding saltwater fish is MOFIB, a forum of people dedicated to breeding.
-You will find an awesome amount of information there.
+- The best online sources for information about breeding are MOFIB, and the Marine Breeders Initiative, two forums of people dedicated to breeding.

-The best book you can buy about breeding is Matthew Wittenrich’s book, The Complete Illustrated Breeder’s Guide to Marine Aquarium Fishes.
-Matthew does a great job covering the generalities of breeding as well as specific accounts on a species by species basis.
+- The best book you can buy about breeding is Matthew Wittenrich’s book, The Complete Illustrated Breeder’s Guide to Marine Aquarium Fishes.

 Other information about saltwater fish